Most Comfortable Luxury SUVs for 2023

 The most comfortable luxury subcompact SUV is the Cadillac XT4 (83.5" total headroom & legroom), with the Lincoln Corsair being the most comfortable luxury small and compact SUV (82.7" total headroom & legroom).
 The Lincoln Nautilus ranks #1 for the most comfortable luxury midsize SUVs (83.1" total headroom & legroom).

-The most comfortable luxury large SUV is the Cadillac Escalade (86.8" total headroom & legroom) and the most comfortable luxury crossover SUV is the Buick Enclave (83.8" total headroom & legroom).
-Topping the list for the most comfortable luxury three-row SUVs is the Cadillac Escalade (86.8" total headroom & legroom), while the Lexus RX 450h ranks first for the most comfortable luxury hybrid SUVs (83.5" total headroom & legroom).
+The most comfortable luxury large SUV is the Buick Enclave (86.9" total headroom & legroom), which is also the most comfortable luxury crossover SUV.
+Topping the list for the most comfortable luxury three-row SUVs is the Buick Enclave (86.9" total headroom & legroom), while the Lexus RX 450h ranks first for the most comfortable luxury hybrid SUVs (83.5" total headroom & legroom).

 The most comfortable luxury plug-in hybrid SUV (PHEV) is the Lincoln Aviator (Plug-in Hybrid) (83.3" total headroom & legroom), with the Cadillac LYRIQ being the most comfortable luxury electric SUV (82.9" total headroom & legroom).
-The Cadillac Escalade ranks #1 for the most comfortable luxury 7-seater SUVs (86.8" total headroom & legroom).

 How We Rank These Cars